rjlupinek/odp-gcpapptest/GettingStarted.md

 The first rule that is evaluated that contains the source address is triggered regardless of the existance of rules with higher priority values with the same source address.

 Default behavior for your deployed application is to allow only IP Addresses source from the GSA public networks.

+#### Notes:

+We also setup default alerting for changes to your project's firewall named "container-vulnerabilities", which can be viewed under Monitoring in the GCP Console.

 See following link for details on configuring default Firewall allow rule for this project: